 Author, DJ, Pop Idol judge and television presenter, Pete is perhaps best known as one third of the hugely successful music production and song-writing partnership, Stock Aitken Waterman and for his world-famous PWL label.
 In addition to this, Pete has the unique distinction of being the most successful producer-songwriter in British history.
 His many awards and recognitions include 13 Ivor Novellos as well as being named the Music Industry’s ‘Man of the Year’ in 1990 – which is not bad for someone who left school unable to read or write.

 Responsible for over 500 million record sales around the world, Pete has worked with a who’s who of artists including Kylie Minogue, Donna Summer, Rick Astley, John Travolta and Steps.
 Today, Pete is as passionate about music as he was when, as an enterprising young boy, he cycled between local churches earning a few shillings singing in their choirs.

 But music isn’t Pete’s only life-long passion.
 Railways are in his blood.
 With an encyclopaedic knowledge of the UK rail industry, Pete built from scratch two successful train businesses and in the process created hundreds of jobs in Crewe.
 He has an extraordinary determination to salvage and preserve steam locomotives in order to educate and to entertain future generations.
-He is also an avid collector of model trains and after being frustrated by a lack of high-quality model railway kits, Pete established his own company – which is now widely regarded as being a world leader in this area (as well as creating and sustaining jobs at the factory where these kits are made in Scotland).
+He is also an avid collector of model trains and after being frustrated by a lack of high-quality model railway kits, Pete established his own company – which was widely regarded as being a world leader in this area, as well as creating jobs at the factory in Scotland where these kits were made.

 For updates about Pete’s ventures – check out NEWS